-The global shipping industry is subject to a number of regulations established by the International Maritime Organization ("IMO") that govern various aspects of marine shipping operations.
-Among these are regulations limiting the amount of sulphur oxides ("SOx") that can be emitted to the air by vessels from combustion of fuel oils that contain sulphur compounds.
-Upon entering the atmosphere SOx emissions contribute to effects such as smog and acid rain
+The global marine shipping industry is subject to several regulations established by the International Maritime Organization ("IMO") that govern various aspects of marine shipping operations.
+Among these are regulations limiting the amount of sulphur oxides ("SOX") that can be emitted to the air by vessels from combustion of fuel oils.
+Upon entering the atmosphere, SOx emissions contribute to effects such as smog and acid rain.

-These regulations were adopted by the IMO in 2008 and as of January 1, 2020, set a global limit of 0.5 percent sulphur content in marine fuels, with the exception of fuels used in vessels equipped with exhaust gas scrubbers ("IMO 2020" regulations).
-Certain jurisdictions that have declared emission control areas ("ECAs"), including Canada and the United States, had already reduced limits for sulphur in fuel to an even lower 0.1 percent in 2015.
-Generally speaking, limits on air pollutants have been transitioning to or at lower limits for several years.
+These regulations were adopted by the IMO in 2008 and on January 1, 2020, set a global limit of 0.5 percent sulphur content in marine fuels, except for fuels used in vessels equipped with exhaust gas scrubbers ("IMO 2020" regulations).
+Certain jurisdictions that have established emission control areas ("ECAs"), including Canada and the United States, had already reduced limits for sulphur in fuel to an even lower 0.1 percent in 2015.
+Limits on air pollutants have been transitioning to or at lower limits for several years.

-Sulphur oxides can be reduced by taking one of two approaches: control of the sulphur content of the fuel source; or, clean the resulting exhaust gas stream, which is commonly called scrubbing.
+Sulphur oxides can be reduced by taking one of two approaches: control of the sulphur content of the fuel source; or, cleaning the resulting exhaust gas stream, which is commonly called scrubbing.
 Each of these methods exposes the industry and the companies that adopt them to certain risks.
-Exhaust gas scrubbers consist of equipment mounted in the exhaust stack of a vessel that use either saline sea water or, if the ship operates in inland fresh waters, an alkaline solution injected into the exhaust gas stream to remove sulphur oxides from the emissions.
-The resulting precipitated liquid is removed from the exhaust column and filtered to remove the sulphur and other contaminants.

 Scrubbers are designed as either open loop, closed loop or a hybrid system, which is capable of operating in either open or closed loop mode.
-In a closed loop system, such as those installed on Algoma's ten Equinox Class vessels, the washwater is recirculated in the scrubber until saturated and then the sulphur-bearing effluent is removed from the exhaust stream and cleaned in a washwater treatment plant on board.
+In a closed loop system, such as those installed on Algoma's eleven Equinox Class vessels, the washwater is recirculated in the scrubber until saturated and then the sulphur-bearing effluent is removed from the exhaust stream and cleaned, by filtering out the solids, in a washwater treatment plant on board.
 The resulting sludge is stored on board the vessel for removal to a land-based waste disposal facility.
-In an open loop system, the scrubber washwater is diluted with sea water and released into the water.
+In an open loop system, the scrubber washwater is diluted with sea water and released overboard.
 Many jurisdictions prohibit or severely limit the use of open loop scrubbers as a result.
-In addition to the ten closed loop systems, Algoma operates two hybrid systems that periodically operate in open loop mode when voyaging in Gulf and coastal waters.
+In addition to the ten closed loop systems, Algoma operates two hybrid systems that periodically operate in open loop mode when voyaging in Gulf and coastal waters, and in closed loop mode when in the St Lawrence River and Great Lakes.